 Other Places to Explore near Folsom: Offering unique cultural attractions, like a 19th-century state capitol building, the California State Railroad Museum, and the Crocker Museum of Art, the capital city of Sacramento is only a 30-minute drive from Folsom.
 To the east of Folsom within the Sierra Nevada Mountains, Lake Tahoe is a true outdoor getaway and a fun place to be.
 A two-hour drive from Folsom, the lively streets of San Francisco invite multiple days of exploring.

 More to See in Sacramento: A short drive from Folsom, many of the best hiking trails near Sacramento are found in nearby areas like Auburn State Recreation Area and Folsom State Recreation Area.
 Likewise, the top-rated campgrounds near Sacramento also lend to beautiful tent and RV camping right out Folsom's backdoor.
-For those looking to stay in Sacramento, our guide to hotels in Sacramento cover every type of traveler.

 Exploring California: The state of California is as varied as its residents, and for a great place to start exploring all there is to see, our guide to the best places to visit in California previews the diversity of the state.
 A great way to experience California is through the many top-rated national parks within its borders, with mountains, ocean shores, and deserts to explore.
 For a small-town feel within a big state, the best small towns in California deliver on scenic attractions with fewer crowds.